-We denote the set of all biflats as $\BF_{M,M^\perp}$, dropping the subscript when the matroid is clear. \end{defn} Note that the last condition in the definition above can be recharacterized by saying that $\FG$ is a biflat if the closure of the complement of the flat $F$ in $M^\perp$, denoted $\cl_{M^\perp}(F^C)$, is contained within the dual flat $G$.
-Just as flats can be ordered by inclusion, biflats can be ordered by inclusion conditions.
+\begin{defn} Given a loopless and coloopless matroid $M$, a \emph{biflat} $F \vert G$ consists of a flat $F\in \FF$ and a dual flat $G\in \FFd$ such that both are nonempty, at least one of them is proper and $F \cup G = E.$ We denote the set of all biflats as $\BF_{M,M^\perp}$, dropping the subscript when the matroid is clear. \end{defn} Note that the last condition in the definition above can be recharacterized by saying that $\FG$ is a biflat if the closure of the complement of the flat $F$ in $M^\perp$ is contained within $G$, or $\cl_{M^\perp}(F^C) \subseteq G$.